Anzhc/Anzhc-s-Dataset-Tagger/README.md

 # Build Standalone

+- Make sure you have installed all dependencies from above Setup section
 - Run `build-linux.sh` for linux or `build-win.bat` for windows.
 It will create a standalone executable in project root.

 # license